sframe-wg/sframe/draft-ietf-sframe-enc.md

   return header + ciphertext
 ~~~~~

-The metadata input to encryption allows for frame metadata to be authenticated
+For example, the metadata input to encryption allows for frame metadata to be
-when SFrame is applied per-frame.
-After encoding the frame and before
+authenticated when SFrame is applied per-frame.
+After encoding the frame and
-packetizing it, the necessary media metadata will be moved out of the encoded
+before packetizing it, the necessary media metadata will be moved out of the
-frame buffer, to be sent in some channel visible to the SFU (e.g., an RTP
+encoded frame buffer, to be sent in some channel visible to the SFU (e.g., an
-header extension).
+RTP header extension).

 ~~~ aasvg